• Molloy Website

 Around the School

-We are saddened to share news of the passing of Vito Valerio, father of Michael ’01 and uncle of Joanna Sawyer ’05 and Laura Sawyer ’07.
-Please keep Vito and his family in your thoughts and prayers.
+We are very saddened to share news of the passing of Michael Cavallari ’97 earlier this week.
+Michael was a native of Ozone Park, Queens, and will be missed dearly by his family and friends.
+Please keep Michael in your thoughts and prayers.

 Continue Reading